-For a student to successfully progress through the COP PharmD program, they must pass all courses each semester and maintain a minimum grade point average (GPA) of 2.0.
-Students must also pass all annual summative exams (e.g., the Milestone Exam 1, Milestone 2, PCOA, P4 Qualifying).
+For a student to successfully progress through the COP PharmD program, they must pass or remediate all courses each semester and maintain a minimum grade point average (GPA) of 2.0.
+Students must also pass or remediate all annual summative exams (e.g., the Milestone Exam 1, Milestone 2, and the Qualifying Exam).